pytorch/rl/docs/source/reference/trainers.rst

   should be displayed on the progression bar printed on the training log.

 - **Operation** hooks are hooks that execute specific operations over the models, data collectors, target network updates and such.
+For instance, syncing the weights of the collectors using :obj:`UpdateWeights` or update the priority of the replay buffer using :obj:`ReplayBufferTrainer.update_priority` are examples of operation hooks.
 They are data-independent (they do not require a :obj:`TensorDict` input), they are just supposed to be executed once at every iteration (or every N iterations).

 The hooks provided by TorchRL usually inherit from a common abstract class :obj:`TrainerHookBase`,